sebampuero/simple_chatgpt_4/README.md

 ## Setup

 First install the aws-cli with `sudo pip3 install awscli`
 Then, run `aws configure` to set up your AWS credentials.
-Make sure you have the correct policies set in place (Creation of tables, put, query and scan privileges)
+Make sure you have the correct policies set in place for your AWS user or role (Creation of tables, put, query and scan privileges)
 Example:
 ```json
 {